zhimsel/dotfiles/README.md

 ### Usage

-This repo is intended to be based directly in your home directory, with a `.git` dir named as something else (as to not cause all subdirectories to think their a git repo).
+This repo is intended to be based directly in your home directory, with a `.git` dir named as something else (as to not cause all subdirectories to think they're a git repo).
 To do an initial clone of this repo, follow the steps below:

 ```sh